 Extensions of this statistical summary to more detailed summaries such as histograms can be easily imagined, but have been left out for the model as they will have less relevance for discovery, which is the main use case for the model.
-One further feature is important and pertains to the boolean aPriori attribute.
+One further feature is important and is represented by the boolean aPriori attribute.
 This attribute describes whether the statistic that is used in the summary is an a priori or an a posteriori statistic.
 An a posteriori statistic is calculated using the results after they have been obtained during the running of the experiment.
-For example an a posteriori mean will likely correspond to the usual expression, where the a_i are the values of some property.
+For example an a posteriori mean will likely correspond to the usual expression.

-$$\frac{1}{N}\sum{i}^{N}a{i},$$
+$$\frac{1}{N}\sum{i}^{N}a{i}$$ ,